SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center-article.md

 ### Extend support to tvOS

-Control Center integration on tvOS requires the use of ``SystemVideoView``, which automatically displays metadata provided for the item currently being played.

-Making a player instance active is still required since this ensures that iOS devices used as remotes can display current item information in their own Control Center.
+Control Center integration on tvOS is achieved using a  ``SystemVideoView`` covering the whole screen.
+Making a player instance active is still required since this ensures that iOS devices used as remotes can also display current item information in their own Control Center.

-> Note: The tvOS Control Center only displays information about audio content being played.
+> Note: The tvOS Control Center only displays information about audio content.